 People are too sensitive and I’m wickedly awesome…

 After I had started sharing my writing (not my book-related) on my personal social platforms, I learned I couldn’t put another word on paper without hurting someone’s sentiments.
-Imagine yourself proudly announcing your LGBT inclination in front of a LGBT rights opposition activists or vice versa.
-There are people who will object to all of your opinions, your personal beliefs, your thoughts, and troll you if they differ from theirs.
-Fighting back is easy but staying silent and not let it bother you is difficult.
+Imagine yourself proudly announcing your LGBT inclination in front of LGBT rights opposition activists or vice versa.
+There are people who will object to all of your opinions, your personal beliefs, your thoughts, and troll you if your views differ from theirs.
+Fighting back is easy, but staying silent and not let it bother you is difficult.
 I learned I couldn’t care less about their opinion.

 If you are a writer, and you have worked tirelessly on your manuscript giving it your best shot, you are awesome, but I probably don’t have to remind you that because you already know it😊

 Neena lives in Edmonton, Canada with her husband, two children, a highly energetic German Shepherd, and a lifetime collection of her favorite books.

 A hermit at heart, she’s a permissive mother, a reluctant housekeeper, a superb cook, and a hard-core reader.